-Patong is the main tourist area in Phuket, the beach is often filled with hundreds of people on lounge chairs, jet ski’s and people selling everything from Ice cream to massages and “lucky Balloons” (aka lanterns) and soooo much more!
+Patong is the main tourist area in Phuket, the beach is often filled with hundreds of people on lounge chairs, jet ski’s and people selling everything from Ice cream to massages, sun glasses, clothing, “lucky Balloons” (aka lanterns) and soooo much more!
 The streets of Patong are littered with bars, lady boys, tailors, ping pong shows and actual litter… The Patong aroma is one that burns your nostrils but don’t worry, you’ll soon get used to it, luckily when it rains the smell goes away but beware the pong comes back with a vengeance!

-Patong beach is thought to have some of the best shopping in Phuket, it has a great selection of markets that sell “designer” clothing, hang bags, watches, shoes and much much more as well as normal watches, wallets, clothing, shoes, hats etc .
-Most of the vendors all seem to sell the same thing for varying pricing, depending how you ask, what you say or what you look like.
-To get by unscathed, check out Our top 10 hot tips on how to barter your way to the best price in Thailand.
+Patong beach is thought to have some of the best market shopping in Phuket, it has a great selection of markets that sell “designer” clothing, handbags, watches, shoes and much much more as well as non designer watches, wallets, clothing, shoes, hats etc .
+Most of the vendors all seem to sell the same thing for varying prices.
+The price will depend on how you ask, what you say or what you look like.
+To get by unscathed, here are some tips on how to barter your way to the best price in Thailand.

-I would characterize Patong as frantic or organised chaos and we were there in the low season, which was apprently pretty quiet!
+I would characterize Patong as frantic or organised chaos and we were there in the low season, which was apparently pretty quiet!
 It would be nothing short of chaotic in high season, what an experience that would be!
 As Patong is the main tourist area of Phuket, the hotels are cheap!